 If you’re regularly posting original, insightful content, you will quickly become recognized as an expert in your field.
 Not only can this lead to an influx of patients, it can also turn into speaking engagements, which are another great way to spread the word about your practice.

-Social media is already a large part of digital dental marketing, but many analysts predict it will play an even bigger role.
+Social media is already a large part of modern dental practice marketing, but many analysts predict it will play an even bigger role.
 Part of this is due to the younger generations getting to the age where they’re independently searching for dentists.
-With many of the younger generations more social media savvy, having a practice that’s active and effective on social media will be key to securing new patients.
+With many of the younger generations more social media savvy, having a dental practice that’s active and effective on social media will be key to securing new patients.

 Creating original video content can be expensive and time consuming.
 Yet many digital marketing experts predict video content marketing will continue to grow in upcoming years.
 A part of this is due to internet users spending one-third of their time online viewing video.